Who are we

 Rooms are for single occupancy.
 They are furnished and have their own hand wash basin.
 Bed linen is provided and washed by the Association.
 Toilets, bathrooms and showers are located on each floor of the hostel.
 Each resident has her/his own key.
 There are no time limits to enter the building, but visitors / non-residents have to leave by 10.30 p.m.

 The Association supplies breakfast every day (cooked on Mondays, Wednesdays and Fridays), evening meals Monday to Friday inclusive and lunch on Saturdays and Sundays.
 Menus for the week ahead are on display in the dining room.
 Any special arrangements are detailed in the Residents’ Handbook.

 Accommodation Charge (rent) is between £120 and £211 per week (depending on the accommodation unit).
 If you are entitled to full Housing Benefit, you are expected to pay no more than £31 per week of the charge out of your benefits or earnings.
 This is for various service charges including water rates and catering.
 When you complete an application the housing officer will explain these charges in more depth.
 If you are in employment, training or volunteering then you may be eligible for our Work Incentive Scheme which means that you may receive a reduction on the weekly service charge.
 Details will be given once you move into the hostel.
-If you are working you will be expected to contribute towards housing benefit however the amount will vary dependant on your earnings.
+If you are working you will be expected to contribute towards housing benefit however the amount will vary dependent on your earnings.
 Accommodation charges are reviewed annually.